 Hayley had five porcelain veneers fitted, along with a crown, root filling and other work.

-“I just clicked with Polly,” she says, “she was so patient and showed lots of compassion.
+“I just clicked with everyone,” she says, “they were so patient and showed lots of compassion.

 “Everyone here was just lovely with me; Ann the dental nurse, Jacqui, Lydia the other dental nurse and Chloe on reception.
 Everyone brought something different and the whole dental team really helped me.
 I can now laugh about the surgery.
 Wow!”